Fluffernuttersandwich/Smorgasbord/README.md

 Someone out there is going: _"Why is that video 2 hours long!?"_

+Someone out there is going: "Why is that video 2 hours long!?"

 That video doesn't cover just the installation process.

 It thoroughly explains what everything is, how the applications work, provides an overview of customizing the list, and also includes a showcase of major mods.

+It's 2 hours long just in case someone is

+A: New to modding.

+B. New to modding 7DtD specifically.

+C: New to MO2

 ______________________________________________________________________________________________________